prnlb-browser/prnlb-extension/README.md

 After making changes, run `npm run build` again and click **Reload** next to the extension entry on the debugging page.

 > **Note:** Temporary add-ons are removed when Firefox is restarted.
-For permanent installation, package the extension as a `.xpi` file and sign it via [addons.mozilla.org](https://addons.mozilla.org/).
+For a permanent installation, download the signed extension distribution from [Releases](https://github.com/prnlb-browser/prnlb-extension/releases).

 ## Download

-You can download the latest distributive from [Releases](https://github.com/prnlb-browser/prnlb-extension/releases).
+You can download the latest signed extension distribution from [Releases](https://github.com/prnlb-browser/prnlb-extension/releases).
+Install the signed distribution to keep the extension installed after restarting Firefox.

 ## Support